stackbit-projects/walk-n-bark-02fa9/content/pages/index.md

 sections:
   - type: hero_section
     title: Walk n' Bark
+    subtitle: >-
-    subtitle: Hello!
+      Hello!
 Do you want to relax but your pooch wont let you be?
-My buisness
+My business will help you with that!
+My name is Daniel and me and my friend's will be happy to walk your dog for a resanible
     actions:
       - label: Contact Me
         url: /contact